Version Number: 2.0

-Title: Princeton University Responsible and Ethical Conduct of Research
+Title: Princeton University Responsible Conduct of Research Policy

 Policy

-Effective January 1, 2010, Princeton’s policy is to provide education in the responsible conduct of research (RCR) to graduate students and post-doctoral researchers proactively as an important element in their training, and to undergraduates and other short-term researchers in compliance with regulations of federal research sponsors.
+Princeton's policy is to provide education in the responsible conduct of Research (RCR) to graduate students and postdoctoral researchers proactively as an important element in their training, and to faculty, undergraduate students, and other research personnel in compliance with requirements of federal research sponsors.

 Dean of the Faculty